 It’s a common comment that individuals under a certain age (which ranges from 10 to 40 depending on who you’re talking to) don’t use email.

 And to be completely realistic, email’s not for everyone.
-For folks with lifestyle issues or any issue that makes reading and/or writing itself a burden, email may not always be the best choice.
+For folks with lifestyle issues or any issue that makes reading and/or writing itself a burden, email is not always the best choice.

-Email has its issues and it has its problems, there’s no escaping that.
+Email has its issues and its problems; there’s no escaping that.

 But it’s not dead.
 Not by a long shot.